 We use a piece of stainless steel in the front to contain the glass to cover the burners and keep the glass level.

 The fireplace below is in Glendale Hills California.
-We installed Starfire as a base with about 1 lb of Ice Ice Ice on top.
+We installed Starfire Base Glass as a base with about 1 lb of Ice Ice Ice Topper on top.
 Then to finish it off we installed a brass surround with bronze frosted glass.
 The customer loved it!
 She is the CEO of Fredrick's of Hollywood!
 Awesome house by the way.

 The fire pit below is a new product line from TC, one of our newest dealers.
-These come with a fibre optics feature, fire and water feature included.The glass that was use was a Clear base with Ice Ice Ice and a splash of Dark Red Orange Topper, Copper Ruby Red Topper and several Diamonds through out for a pretty nice look.
+These come with a fibre optics feature, fire and water feature included.The glass that was use was a Clear Base Glass with Ice Ice Ice Topper and a splash of Dark Red Orange Topper, Copper Ruby Red Topper and several Diamonds through out for a pretty nice look.
 We will have pricing on these as soon as we start to distribute their newer products.

 The fireplace below is in Beverly Hills California.

-We use a Black base glass with Clear Ice Ice Ice on top.
+We use a Black Base Glass with Clear Ice Ice Ice on top.
 The customer wanted to use their original burner to keep the flames localized in the center area.
 This fireplace goes from "Log Ugly" to very nice and contemporary in about an hour.
 If you really take a look at your fireplace place in the beginning it almost looks like an incinerator for long ago.

 Not very nice?
 Nice Logs?
 I don't think so!